 'Cyberbullying', as it is often called, might take the form of 'real world' bullying being played out online.
 Situations may be deliberately engineered in order to photograph someone in a humiliating way and circulate this online.
-It can be particularly insidious, because of the potential to follow young people wherever they are, including play and leisure activities.
+It can be particularly insidious, because of the potential to follow young people wherever they are, including youth clubs and activities.